 Rather than asking our teaching staff to spend hours and hours writing long individual comments in all the books after the children have finished their work, we have asked them to give live feedback during the lesson and at the beginning of the next lesson.
-Teachers still spend time assessing the children's work; assessment for learning is now recorded in our Assessment and Feedback files, which are monitored as part of our whole school monitoring process.
+Teachers still spend time assessing the children's work; assessment for learning is recorded in our Assessment and Feedback files, which are monitored as part of our whole school monitoring process.
 The children are aware that we have made this change in the way teachers feedback and we have made it very clear that even though adults may not 'mark' in the traditional format, their work is still very carefully appreciated, analysed and assessed by their teachers during and after every lesson.
 We firmly believe that this approach provides structured, relevant feedback in a meaningful way to our children.

-You will continue to see the same sense of pride and high standards in the children's books: that is the Newcomen way.
 We are proud that we have an established culture in which pupils understand that making mistakes provides an opportunity to learn and that getting things wrong also helps us to learn.

-At Newcomen Primary School, our values reflect our commitment of high expectations of everyone.
+At Newcomen Primary School, our values reflect our commitment to high expectations of everyone.
 Children are provided with high quality learning opportunities so that each child attains and achieves all that they are able.
 Everyone in our school is important and included.
 We promote an ethos of care and trust where every member of our school community feels that they truly belong and are valued working in partnership with parents and carers.
 We work hard to ensure there are no 'invisible' children here, recognising and celebrating everyone's uniqueness and success.
 We recognise learning in all its forms and are committed to nurturing lifelong learners.
 We are a safe school, committed to improving children's confidence and self-esteem.
 We know that safe and happy children achieve.